devhliu/wrt-project/ray_analytic/README.md

 ### Examples of test-functions

-One can find in folder 'examples-test-functions' some realizations of test-functions.
+One can find some examples of test-functions in /examples-test-functions.
 In order to try them, rename any of those files to 'test_function.c' and copy them to the main directory.
 Then proceed with steps in 'Compilation / Installation' in order to obtain a compiled binary for a given test-function.